Paolo-DevTech-UCSB/MiniGantry-WireBondPhotos/README.txt

       -After that: source Desktop/WBENV/bin/activate
       -After that: pip install pillow python-vlc pyautogui subprocess os RPi.GPIO
   #Next, the Installation
-      -Move onto the desktop: GUI.pi, The Indexs, StartWBPhotos.sh, and the two lab images -In Terminal Type: chmod +x Desktop/StartWBPhotos.sh
+      -Move onto the desktop: (latest) GUI.pi, The Indexs, StartWBPhotos.sh, and the two lab images -In Terminal Type: chmod +x Desktop/StartWBPhotos.sh
       This will allow you to start the program by typing this into a fresh terminal:
         "Desktop/StartWBPhotos.sh"